Enterprise-CMCS/amazon-ecs-run-task/README.md

 ## Amazon ECS "Run Task" Action for GitHub Actions

-Runs an Amazon ECS task on ECS cluster.
 This action was forked from [smitp/amazon-ecs-run-task](https://github.com/smitp/amazon-ecs-run-task).

+This action does two things:

+1. It runs the input task definition.
+2. After step 1 successfully completes, it registers the task definition.

+The reason for registering the task definition *after* running the task is to allow the GITHUB_TOKEN to be used as a task definition envirionment variable.
+The task definition is registered only after the GITHUB_TOKEN is no longer valid.

-It has been amended to accept subnet ids and security groups as inputs.
-This enables the action to run tasks with `network_mode` set to `awsvpc`.
-When running this kind of task, the `runTask` function requires a `network_configuration` parameter with both subnet ids and security groups specified.
+To enable the action to run tasks with `network_mode` set to `awsvpc`, the action accepts subnet ids and security groups as inputs.

-**Table of Contents**
+## Table of Contents

 <!-- toc -->